En Uyir Thozhan: Production

-The film marked the acting debuts of newcomers Rama, Thennavan and Babu.
+The film marked the acting debuts of newcomers Babu, Thennavan and Rama.
+It was co-produced by Bharathiraja's brother Jayaraj.

 Soundtrack

 The music was composed by Ilaiyaraaja, with lyrics by Gangai Amaran.
 The song "Machi Mannaru" is set in Mayamalavagowla raga.

+Reception

+P. S. S. of Kalki praised the performances of debutants and Vadivukkarasi, cinematography and concluded the film is hard-hitting.